omniauth/omniauth-identity/README.md

 provided by the user.
 Luckily for you, there are pre-built models for popular ORMs that make this dead simple.

+Once you've got an `Identity` persistence model and the strategy up and running, you can point users to `/auth/identity` and it will request that they log in or give them the opportunity to sign up for an account.
+Once they have authenticated with their identity, OmniAuth will call through to `/auth/identity/callback` with the same kinds of information it would had the user authenticated through an external provider.

 **Note:** OmniAuth Identity is different from many other user authentication systems in that it is *not* built to store authentication information in your primary `User` model.
 Instead, the `Identity` model should be **associated** with your